This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

-This means they have a lot of fur, which leads to a lot of shedding.
+So, this means they have a lot of fur, which leads to a lot of shedding.

-Brushing every few days helps keep your German Shepherd Husky mix’s coat looking healthy.
+But brushing every few days helps keep your German Shepherd Husky mix’s coat looking healthy.

-It also controls the amount of fur you’d otherwise find around your home.
+Plus, it also controls the amount of fur you’d otherwise find around your home.

 Do German Shepherd Husky Mixes Make Good Family Dogs?

 German Shepherd Husky mixes make excellent family dogs if your family can dedicate ample time to its care.